talrey/CreateDeco/README.md

 == Miscellaneous ==

-Ah yes, we've also added Sheets for Zinc and Netherite, and a Netherite Nugget, to bring these two metals into feature parity with the other four.
+Ah yes, we've also added Sheets for Zinc and Netherite, and a Netherite Nugget, to bring these two metals into feature parity with the other four - er, five: now featuring Cast Iron.

 == Changelog ==

-1.2.6-1.18.1 | 9 APR 2022:
+1.2.6-1.18.1 | 11 APR 2022:
  \* cleaned up some things that were really not ideal at best, and crashy at worst
  \+ added Cage Lamps in red, yellow, green, and blue for all metal types
+ \+ added Cast Iron as a new material + full Deco block set

 1.2.5-1.18.1 | 2 FEB 2022:
  \* reminded rascally slabs to do duo drops when doubled